-Any off-site easements or agreements must be executed prior to final 18. approval of the plans.
+25. Any off-site easements or agreements must be executed prior to final approval of the plans.
 Drafts shall be submitted at the time of the Preliminary Site Plan submittal.
-No off-site easements are anticipated at this time.

 Please contact Darcy Rechtien at (248) 735-5695 with any questions.